-(1) Parcels in rural areas with no access to public water and/or wastewater services are subject to minimum parcel Notes: sizes for new building permits that are established by the Special Building ("B") overlay zone, see Section 8-2.906(b).
-(2) Structures built in the 100-year flood plain to comply with FEMA and local requirements will be measured from the top of the bottom floor, which may include a basement, crawlspace, or enclosed floor.
+- Notes: (1) Parcels in rural areas with no access to public water and/or wastewater services are subject to minimum parcel sizes for new building permits that are established by the Special Building ("B") overlay zone, see Section 8-2.906(b).
+Minimum of 1.0 acre if no services. - (2) Appropriate findings for discretionary projects, and ministerial residential projects, located within the floodplain are required, see Section 8-2.306(ae).
+Structures built in the 100-year flood plain to comply with FEMA and local requirements will be measured from the top of the bottom floor, which may include a basement, crawlspace, or enclosed floor. - (3) See definition in Sec.
+8-2.607. - (4) Development near the toe of any levee is restricted, see Section 8-2.306(ad).